 Do not participate in the unfruitful deeds of darkness, but instead even expose them; for it is disgraceful even to speak of the things which are done by them in secret.
 But all things become visible when they are exposed by the light, for everything that becomes visible is light. - Ephesians 5:11-13

 Reject a factious man after a first and second warning, knowing that such a man is perverted and is sinning, being self-condemned. - Titus 3:10-11

 Now I urge you, brethren, keep your eye on those who cause dissensions and hindrances contrary to the teaching which you learned, and turn away from them.
 For such men are slaves, not of our Lord Christ but of their own appetites; and by their smooth and flattering speech they deceive the hearts of the unsuspecting. - Romans 16:17-18

-Paul makes it pretty clear to avoid those who teach or embrace false teachings contrary to Scripture.
-We are also to separate from those who say they are “Christian”, but deny God with their lifestyle.
-If we take what the Bible says seriously, it is a pretty severe stance that we must take.
+Paul makes it clear to avoid those who teach or embrace false teachings contrary to Scripture.
+We are also to separate from those who say they follow the ways of Christ, but deny God with their lifestyle of disobedience.
+If we take God's word seriously, it may be a severe stance that we must take.

-Are you willing to count the cost for Jesus Christ and His Body (the Ekklesia)?
+Are you willing to count the cost for Christ and his brethren?

-In the system of the modern church today, it seems that the truth of God’s Word is missing because there are not enough people willing to stand up to defend truth so that it does not sit on the sidelines.
-We must be willing to study and understand what God is saying in His Word.
-With God grace In obedience we can confidently and courageously defend and stand on His solid foundation.
-Truth is a very important matter to God; we should take heresy seriously, just as He does.
+In the man-driven church system today, it seems that the truth of God’s word is missing because there are not enough people willing to stand on or defend truth.
+We must be willing to study and understand Scripture with the help of the Holy Spirit.
+It is only then we will be able to confidently and courageously stand on the solid foundation that Christ has laid.
+Truth is a very important matter to God and we should take sin seriously just as He does.

 “If you continue in My word, then you are truly disciples of Mine; and you will know the truth, and the truth will make you free.” - John 8:31-32